Where did you grow up, and what made you decide to pursue studying abroad?

 My second rendezvous with IELTS was when I booked the test in 2019 for my post-graduate work visa.
 By this time, I already had five years’ experience of living and studying in Australia, which was great preparation itself.
 For this test I relied on practice material available on the IDP IELTS website and some YouTube tutorials.

-Another key difference this time was that I booked the newly introduced Computer Delivered IELTS Test.
+Another key difference this time was that I booked the newly introduced IELTS on computer test.
 It came with a free timed practice test that simulates the exact same experience of the actual test, which really helped me familiarise myself ahead of the test day.
 I ended up with 7.0 overall score, which was enough to secure me the visa.

 I could never have imagined the very test that gave me sleepless nights would also give me my first job!